-The Masters in Human Resources and Labor Relations program offers the Graduate Certificate in International Human Resources and Labor Relations.
+The Master of Human Resources and Labor Relations program offers the Graduate Certificate in International Human Resources and Labor Relations.
 The certificate responds to the increasing influence of globalization on the practice of Human Resource Management and the conduct of Labor Relations.
 Firms and unions are increasingly part of a complex web of international economic relationships.
 Many of the workplace innovations now taken for granted began overseas: quality circles, work groups and flatter hierarchies.
 Many firms operate overseas under very different labor market institutions and human resource expectations.

 This program of study provides practical and theoretical knowledge designed to help students function as professionals in the increasing broad international context of human resource management and labor relations.
 The program makes an effort to bring in relevant experts to present international perspectives.

 Students can complete the Graduate Certificate in International Human Resources and Labor Relations while enrolled either part-time or full-time, and by taking courses during the evenings.
 With the approval of the program, students admitted to the MHRLR degree program may apply courses taken to meet certificate requirements toward their degree.

 Students must apply for the certificate by submitting an application to the Graduate School.
 Students must have earned a 2.75 GPA overall or must furnish substantial evidence of ability to succeed in graduate level work.
 Students admitted to the Certificate will be expected to present at least three credits of prior work in microeconomics and three credits in statistics.

 |IND REL 701||Industrial and Labor Relations||3|